Fabric Commands

 • TIME, gets the node system time.

-• VERSION INFO, the version of the installed Fabric.
-Note that to get the Fabric version when logged out of Fabric, use the k2fabric -version command.
+• VERSION INFO, the installed Fabric version.
+Note that when logged out of Fabric, you can retrieve the version using the k2fabric -version command.

 • Information about the deployed implementation: